n0q/hackmaster5e-fvtt/README.md

 Hackmaster for Foundry.
 Here be dragons.
 Here be a LOT of dragons.
 Truth be told, it's dragons all the way down.
 Seriously I hope you like dragons.

+NOTE: This project has been on hiatus for the last couple of months due a mixture of RL obligation and simply needing a break.
+It's not dead by any stretch.
+Hoping to return to active development very soon.

 ----
 ## Roadmap
 Against all odds, this is venturing close to being a functional product.
 I am beginning to run out of missing essentials, though it's still greatly inadvisable to run a game with this system.
 Chunks of the character sheet are still missing, some calculations are wrong or lazy, and the initiative system has some issues to work out.